 To do this, click the Enable task approval option in the lower section of the Resources window.
 This can be an individual operator, a group of operators or a list of operators.

 To specify a list of operators, click the Edit… link to the right of the first reviewer and add as many operators as necessary, as shown below:

-You can define an approval schedule for the task in the lower section of the reviewer configuration window.
+You can define an approval schedule for the task in the lower section of the configuration window.
 By default, reviewers have three days starting from the submission date to approve the task.
-It’s possible to configure a reminder, which will be sent to the concerned operators automatically before the approval deadline.
+You can also add a reminder, which will be sent to the concerned operators automatically before the approval deadline.

 Click Add and select the document to be added to your task.
 Apply the same process for marketing resources.

-Referenced documents will appear in the notifications sent to the operators involved in the task, as well as on the task dashboard.
+Referenced documents are added to the notifications sent to the operators involved in the task.
+They are also added on the task dashboard.